nikic/DB/README.markdown

 Simple database wrapper for PDO
 ===============================

-This is a very simplistic database wrapper for PDO, which tries to solve several common problems in a simple way.
+This is a *very* simplistic database wrapper for PDO, with two goals: simple usage and security.

 First design goal: Simple usage!
 --------------------------------

-I did not use a Singleton pattern for this class, because Singletons always involve unnecessarily much code and aren't that nice to use and read.
+I did not use the Singleton pattern for this class, because Singletons always involve unnecessarily much code and aren't that nice to use and read.
 A typical query execution of a Singleton-based DB-class looks like this:
 	$db = DB::getInstance();
 	$db->query('SELECT ...');
-	[...]
 	$db->exec('INSERT INTO ...');
 Or, if it's only one query:
 	DB::getInstance()->query('SELECT ...');
-Now, I think this `getInstance()->` part of the code neither carries further information, nor is it useful in some way.
+Now, I think this `getInstance()->` part of the code neither carries further information, nor is useful in some way.
 Therefore, I simply left this part out, resulting in:
 	DB::query('SELECT ...');
-	[...]
 	DB::exec('SELECT ...');
 Much nicer, isn't it?

 So, wonder which static methods you can use?
-All.
+All!
 All methods PDO implements.
 I simply redirect all static calls to the PDO equivalents.

 Second design goal: Secure!